-Utica is a very small city located in the state of Michigan.
-With a population of 4,942 people and 17 constituent neighborhoods, Utica is the 206th largest community in Michigan.
+Utica is a somewhat small city located in the state of Michigan.
+With a population of 5,245 people and 19 constituent neighborhoods, Utica is the 187th largest community in Michigan.

 Unlike some cities, Utica isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Utica are a mix of both white- and blue-collar jobs.
-Overall, Utica is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Utica who work in office and administrative support (17.23%), sales jobs (11.63%), and management occupations (7.50%).
+Overall, Utica is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Utica who work in office and administrative support (13.99%), sales jobs (9.96%), and food service (8.90%).

 Also of interest is that Utica has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Utica who are college-educated is close to the national average for all communities of 21.84%: 19.95% of the adults in Utica have a bachelor's degree or advanced degree.
+The percentage of people in Utica who are college-educated is somewhat higher than the average US community of 21.84%: 27.58% of adults in Utica have at least a bachelor's degree.

-The per capita income in Utica in 2010 was $28,963, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $115,852 for a family of four.
+The per capita income in Utica in 2018 was $31,221, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $124,884 for a family of four.
 However, Utica contains both very wealthy and poor people as well.

+Utica is a somewhat ethnically-diverse city.
 The people who call Utica home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Utica residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Utica include Italian, Irish, Polish, and English.
+The greatest number of Utica residents report their race to be White, followed by Asian.
+Important ancestries of people in Utica include German, Polish, Irish, Italian, and English.

 The most common language spoken in Utica is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Polish and Langs. of India.